creagia/laravel-sign-pad/README.md

 ## Preparing your model

+Add the `RequiresSignature` trait and implement the `CanBeSigned` class to the model you would like.

-You should add a trait and two properties: `$pdfPrefix` and `$signPdfTemplate`. `$pdfPrefix` (optional) will change the name of the PDF file, and `$signPdfTemplate` will contain the location of the template which will be converted to a signed pdf:
+You should define the location of the blade template which will be converted to a signed PDF creating the `getSignaturePdfTemplate` method.

+Finally, you can change the prefix of the generated PDF file with the `getSignaturePdfPrefix` method.

 ```php
 <?php